 More information on the precinct planning process and future engagement events will be posted here when available in 2024.

-The City of Toronto, CreateTO, and Waterfront Toronto are collaborating to review the 2017 Villiers Island Precinct Plan (the Precinct Plan) and determine changes needed to achieve the City’s housing goals, as well as the future actions and timelines to implement them.
+The City of Toronto, CreateTO, and Waterfront Toronto are finalizing the review the 2017 Villiers Island Precinct Plan.
+This collaboration aims to identify changes needed to achieve the City’s housing goals, as well as the future actions and timelines to implement them.
+This Island is predominantly public lands and presents a unique opportunity for the development of new housing, including affordable housing.

 Community Engagement

-For more information, please visit: Public Information Centres – Waterfront Toronto (portlandsto.ca).
+For more information on the meeting materials and comments received, please visit Public Information Centres – Waterfront Toronto.

 Information and Reports